Neuro-Optometric Evaluations

 Your neuro-optometrist may order additional testing the same day or for a follow-up.
 Tests may include:

-Step 4B - Neuro-Optometric Rehabilitative Care (Vision Therapy)
+Step 4B - Neuro-Optometric Rehabilitative Care and/or Occupational Therapy and/or Physical Therapy

 Step 5 - Neuro-Optometric Reassessment or Binocular Vision Re-Check (1 hour)